 The Emergency Communication Division is staffed by group of highly trained professional telecommunicators and, under the command of Chief Communications Officer Daniel Valdez.
 We work 24-hours a day 7 days a week answering emergency and non-emergency phone calls, monitoring and dispatching emergency personnel on more than a dozen radio channels giving the highest level of service to the citizens of Mercedes.

-Daniel Valdez, Chief Communications Officer
+Andres Coronado, Chief Communications Officer

 Phone: 956-565-3102 Ext 215

 - Prioritizing requests for assistance.